Chapter 23 : Anger

 Horatio’s face of thunder didn’t do justice to the amount of anger that he was feeling at Freya’s words.
 Horatio, however decided to bite back the angry retort he was going to throw at Freya and decided to speak calmly, which wasn’t an easy feat for him to do.

 Louis would have warned Freya that she was treading on very thin ice; she should have worked that out herself before Horatio called her by her last name.
 But like most of the day, Freya seemed to be hell bent on making everyone as annoyed as possible.

 “Well, we all know what they say.
 Once a criminal, always a criminal, it’s only a matter of time before he gets sent to Azkaban.”

-Horatio stood up so quickly and angrily that Louis was honesty worried that Horatio was going to hurt her.
-They were all so shocked by Freya’s words they didn’t know how to react; Freya however was watching Horatio with slightly wide eyes at his sudden movement.
+Horatio stood up so quickly and angrily that Louis was honestly worried that Horatio was going to hurt her.
+They were all so shocked by Freya’s words they didn’t know how to react; Freya, however was watching Horatio with slightly wide eyes at his sudden movement.

 “Horatio,” Louis called, “She was out of order.”